 IFRS 17 'Insurance Contracts' was issued in May 2017.
 IFRS 17 covers the recognition and measurement, presentation and disclosure of insurance contracts and replaces the current IFRS 4.
 IFRS 17 will fundamentally change the accounting for insurance liabilities and DAC for all insurance companies, including NN Group and its subsidiaries.
-IFRS 17 is expected to be effective as of 1 January 2021, subject to endorsement in the EU.
+IFRS 17 is not yet endorsed in the EU and, as such, not yet effective for NN.
+Furthermore, the IASB is currently considering various changes to IFRS 17.
+The amended final IFRS 17 is expected to be issued in 2019 or 2020 and is expected to become effective as of 1 January 2022, subject to endorsement in the EU.